What type of insurance would you like us to quote for you?

 Umbrella insurance is a secondary type of liability insurance that is in excess over specified underlying policies It's a separate policy that provides additional limits to pay claims when the primary policy limits have been exhausted.

-Workers Compensation and Employers Liability protects business owners for statutorily required benefits payable to an employee that is injured on the job or has a job related illness.
+Workers Compensation and Employers Liability protects business owners for statutorily required benefits payable to an employee that is injured on the job and liability for employee lawsuits alleging employer's negligence.

 Something went wrong.